28401

 Will gd:c support/sponsor an event I am planning?

 Fellows from diverse disciplines and backgrounds naturally have different needs and expectations when it comes to the type of event that will provide the best exposure for their work.
 As a result, we cannot provide blanket sponsorship terms for everyone.
 Nonetheless, we welcome your ideas for events that would enrich our work and yours.
-If you have something in mind, please contact our event manager, Meret Haack, for further details.

 How can I get my work out into the world?

-Actively engaging with the public as well as the academic and artistic communities is of primary importance to us all.
 Our in-house TransferLab exists to develop and test new ways of disseminating knowledge, scholarship and other artistic and intellectual products, including yours.
-If you want to reach new target groups or get creative with new modes of dissemination and outreach, feel free to contact our TransferLab coordinator, Christian Steinau.
+If you want to reach new target groups or get creative with new modes of dissemination and outreach, feel free to contact our transfer team.

 Where can I find books and research materials?

 Fellows have access to the physical and digital media of the university library and the Bavarian State Library, which are about eight minutes away by bike and about 15 minutes by public transit.
 You can obtain a library card from the information desk at the library with your passport and a copy of your fellowship contract.
-For more information, click HERE.
+For more information, click here.

 For help ordering books through our student assistants, contact them at: books.gdc@lmu.de or on the #tasks_fellows channel on Slack.